 We provide our students with opportunities to experience diversity within our school community and the wider community.

-Our Religious Studies curriculum follows the teaching of the Church in providing a broad and balanced education, which includes an understanding of and respect for people of other faiths or none and other religions, cultures and lifestyle.
+Our Religious Studies curriculum follows the teaching of the Church in providing a broad and balanced education, which includes an understanding of and respect for people of other faiths or none and other religions, cultures and lifestyles.

-We host an annual International Fayre during One World Week.
+- We host an annual International Food Festival during One World Week.

 - Each year, cultural events are planned and books/texts are linked throughout the curriculum.

-Pupils are introduced to other faiths and each year group learns about a different aspect of Judaism and Islam/Hindu/Sikhism.
+- Pupils are introduced to other faiths and year groups learn about a different aspect of Judaism and either Islam, Hinduism or Sikhism each year.

 Through our RE programme, we teach religious stories where Jesus encouraged tolerance such as The Good Samaritan and The Woman at the Well.